Judge rules that groups have no legal standing to fight Adams Morgan project

 A spokesperson for DC Attorney General Karl A. Racine had no immediate comment.
 A spokesman for the property’s owner declined to comment, citing ongoing litigation.

-The future of the 4,000-square-foot plaza, which adjoins a SunTrust Bank branch, has been a contentious source of debate since developer PN Hoffman announced plans four years ago to build a six story apartment complex on the site.
+The future of the 4,000-square-foot plaza, which adjoins a SunTrust Bank branch, has been a contentious source of debate since developer PN Hoffman announced plans four years ago to build a six story apartment complex on the site.]

 On the neighborhood’s listserv, a contingent of Adams Morgan residents have expressed support for a project that they say would inject new life into an often-empty plaza that they dismiss as an unsightly relic of 1970’s architecture.